akalend/ngx_http_stat_module/README.md

 ### Dependense

-The stats Server for the analysis of statistics of use are to the libdict: https://github.com/fmela/libdict
+The stats Server for the analysis of statistics of use are the libdict: https://github.com/fmela/libdict